Last Updated on October 29, 2022 by Lawrence Berezin

 -Misdescribing the place of occurrence

-Florida law requires the month-year a registration expires to be displayed on the plate.
-I complied with the law and displayed on my plate the month-year my registration expired.
-But, the TEA entered “NS” instead of “4-17.”
+Florida law requires the month-year registration expiration to be displayed on the plate.
+I complied with the law and said on my plate the month-year my registration expired.
+But, the TEA entered “NS” instead of “4–17.”

 The TEA entered the place of occurrence as: